idp2p/idp2p.github.io/sdt.md

 In the digital world, let's propose a solution for this analogy related to privacy and proof of non-existence.
 </details>

-The SDT is a solution proposal that expresses personal information with a data structure called a trie, similar to a Merkle tree.
+The SDT is a solution proposal that expresses personal information with a data structure called a trie.
 SDT provides two key features; selective disclosure and proof of non-existence.

 SDT creates a root proof similar to a `Merkle Tree` but its branches have keys like `Merkle Patricia Trie`.
 A branch node's proof is obtained from the proofs of its child nodes.
-As an example, the proof of the following tree is a summary of the ordered JSON data consisting of the `personal` and `addresses` proofs.
 The proof of a leaf node is the hash of salt and value.
+As an example, the proof of the following tree is a digest of the ordered JSON data consisting of the `personal` and `addresses` proofs.
 Consider the following information:

 ```json